ARandomBoiIsMe/ansinema/README.md

   -c, --camera          Display view from webcam
   -p PRINT_CHARACTER, --print_character PRINT_CHARACTER
-                        Character to be used as pixel on terminal -v, --vcall           Initiate a video call.
+                        Character to be used as pixel on terminal --color               Sets the output to be colored -v, --vcall           Initiate a video call.
 Only provide this argument to act as the listening device.
   --target_ip TARGET_IP
                         IP address of destination computer.
 Provide this along with --target_port to act as the connecting device.
   --target_port TARGET_PORT
                         Port number of destination computer.
 Provide this along with --target_ip to act as the connecting device.
 ```

 # Related blog post(s)